rumeysayilmaz/Odoo_Development/README.md

 (venv) $ pip3 install -r odoo/requirements.txt
 ```
 >
->İf python3 version is higher 3.7 then PILLOW version inside odoo/requirements.txt may need a change 4.0.0 to supported version.
+>İf python3 version is higher than 3.7 then the PILLOW version inside odoo/requirements.txt need to be changed from 4.0.0 to the supported version.
 In my case it was 6.0.0.
 >

 16. Deactivate the virtual environment: